rpm-software-management/dnf/doc/command_ref.rst

     There are also a few specific repoquery commands ``repoquery-n``, ``repoquery-na`` and ``repoquery-nevra`` that allow the specification of an exact argument in the NEVRA format (does not affect arguments of options like --whatprovides <arg>, ...).
+    As a consequence, <spec> will be not matched with file provides.

 Select Options
 --------------